Notre Dame de Paris or Notre Dame Cathedral is one of the favorite tourist destinations for both Catholic and non-Catholic tourists.

 Children ticket (0-3 years): Free Entry

-Its enormous stained glass windows which are 3 in number are its most famous feature.
+The three enormous stained glass windows are its most famous feature.

 The glass windows were created in different time periods, but the parts have been preserved from the medieval times.